ivorytoast/thor/README.md

 * Nginx Load Balancer in front of Loki and Thor

 ## TODO
-* Nginx Load Balancer in front of Loki
 * Creating the Redis replication instances in docker compose file
 * Database needs to have replicas
 * Wanda is coupled with Thor.
 Therefore, Loki and Thor have repeating models to interact with Wanda.
 Wanda needs to have its own image and provide a client for Loki, Thor and any future service wanting to interact with the MySQL database